joshuadavidthomas/scripts/README.md

 - [`install_windsurf`](#install_windsurf)

+All scripts are licensed under the MIT license.
+See the [`LICENSE`](https://github.com/joshuadavidthomas/scripts/blob/main/LICENSE) file for more information.

 ## `install_windsurf`

 Installs the [Windsurf editor](https://codeium.com/windsurf) from Codium to `$HOME/.local/share`.
 This script provides a convenient way to install Windsurf on Linux systems without using the deb package or manually extracting the tarball.